 Patients demand antibiotics from their physicians.
 As a result, overuse of antibiotics has dulled their effectiveness.
 People that don't demand a pill for every little inconvenience generally have fewer allergies.

 Cats help us through an entirely different mechanism.
 If they are outdoor cats then they do bring environmental challenges into the house similar to dogs.
 However, the main difference is that cats have some proteins in their saliva that can be quite allergenic.
-Because of their constant grooming it is always on their fur.
-Very few people are allergic to cat hair—it's that protein which bothers sensitive people.
+Because of their constant grooming, it is always on their fur.
+Very few people are allergic to cat hair—it's the protein that bothers sensitive people.
 But kids who have a pet cat are never allergic to them when they grow up.

 Rats, gerbils, mice, hamsters, ferrets, ants, fish… even a unicorn if you can find one… They're all good for training our bodies to work the way they evolved to operate.